RealKareemAnees/API-Security-in-Action/Readme.md

 #### 4. Use Least Privilege Database Accounts

-simply; an api that needs to fetch user names, doesnt need to have the previlage to drop a table for example.
+simply; an API that needs to fetch user names, doesn't need to have the privilege to drop a table for example.

-the DB admin is responsible for providing the right previlages to the right services
+the DB admin is responsible for providing the right privileges to the right services

-also each service must be interesten in only one thing, a fetching service mustn't do entire CRUD
+also each service must be interested in only one thing, a fetching service mustn't do entire CRUD

 <br>

 ## Input Validation

-this is very important practice, it does not only prevent some attacks like DDOS or XXS, It also detects if a user is trying to hack our system. or if there is misSynchrounsation between the client code and server code that the client is giving wrong requests, etcetra.
+this is very important practice, it does not only prevent some attacks like DDOS or XSS, It also detects if a user is trying to hack our system. or if there is mis-synchronization between the client code and server code that the client is giving wrong requests, etcetera.

 ### how to do input validation